Liberation from Fascist Occupation Day: Socialist Republic of Romania

 A moment during the first-ever August 23 Parade on Palace Square in 1945.
 Pictured are five ministers of the cabinet of Petru Groza (left to right): Lucrețiu Pătrășcanu, Teohari Georgescu, Gheorghe Gheorghiu-Dej, Lothar Rădăceanu, Ștefan Voitec.

 The events of 23 August were held in high regard during the socialist era, with the 1952 Constitution of Romania referring to those events as the "Liberation of Romania by the Glorious Soviet Army".
 In honor of the event, the company that is now FAUR was named 23 August Works in 1948.
-In the communist Socialist Republic of Romania, Liberation Day was the main holiday of the state.
+In the Romanian People's Republic, Liberation Day was the main holiday of the state.
 It was declared a national holiday by the Resolution #903 of the Council of Ministers on 18 August 1949.
 Although relegated to secondary importance in favor of the International Workers' Day on 1 May during the 1950s, it became elevated to much greater importance in the 1970s during Ceaușescu's rule so as to emphasize the importance of Romania's contribution to the Allies' defeat of Nazi Germany.
 A grand military parade on Aviators' Square (now Charles de Gaulle Square) in the presence of the President of Romania and General Secretary of the Romanian Communist Party would be held annually, with large parades held on jubilee anniversaries.
 The parade was organized by the Romanian People's Army and featured infantry, navy, artillery, the Patriotic Guards, the Miliția and Troops of the Directorate for Security (Securitate) as well as military vehicles/aircraft such as the TR-85, Volkov missiles, the IAR 330 and the IAR-93 Vultur.

 In 1984, on the 40th anniversary of liberation, the ceremonies were attended by the General Secretary of the East German SED Erich Honecker, Chinese President Li Xiannian, PLO President Yasser Arafat, Mozambican President Samora Machel, Zimbabwean President Robert Mugabe, and Pakistani President Muhammad Zia-ul-Haq as well as featured the medalists at the 1984 Summer Olympics.
-In 1989, the national day celebrations took place on Ştirbei Vodă Street past the Dâmbovița Center (also named Casa Radio), the balcony of which was used by Romanian dictator Nicolae Ceaușescu to watch the festivities in the last Communist-style parade in Romania marking the sapphire jubilee anniversary year of the coup.
+In 1989, the national day celebrations took place on Ştirbei Vodă Street past the Dâmbovița Center (also named Casa Radio), the balcony of which was used by Romanian dictator Nicolae Ceaușescu to watch the festivities in the last parade in Romania marking the 45th anniversary year of the coup.